mtrive/ProjectAuditor/Documentation~/index.md

 The filters allow the user to search through the list of potential issues by string, Assembly and other criterias.
 ![](images/filters.png)

-The issues are displayed in table containinig some details regarding impacted area, filename, etc.
+The issues are displayed in a table containinig some details regarding impacted area, filename, etc.
 ![](images/issues.png)

-The right end panels provide additional details with regards to the reported problem and the recommendation
+The right end panels provide additional information regarding the selected issue, in particular, an extended description of the problem and a recommendation on how to solve it.
 ![](images/panels.png)

-The mute/unmute buttons can be used to silence specific issues or groups of issues that are currently selected.
+The mute/unmute buttons can be used to silence specific issues, or groups of issues, that are currently selected.
 ![](images/mute.png)

 # Technical details